pradykst/AgentRail/README.md

 ## 🤝 Contributing

-This is a hackathon project for ETH Global Online 2025.
-Contributions are welcome!
+This project was built for ETHGlobal Online 2025.
+We welcome contributions, feedback, and ideas from the community, feel free to open an issue or submit a pull request!

 ## 🔗 Links